Dynamical properties of convex cocompact actions in projective space: Expansion implies convex cocompactness

-Any (Riemannian) metric on $\RP^{d-1}$ induces a (Riemannian) metric on each $\Gr(k,d)$, by viewing elements of $\Gr(k,d)$ as closed subsets of $\RP^{d-1}$ and taking Hausdorff distance.
-From this point forward, we will only work with the \emph{angle metric} on projective space, which is induced by a choice of inner product on $\Rd$.
+Any metric on $\RP^{d-1}$ induces a metric on each $\Gr(k,d)$, by viewing elements of $\Gr(k,d)$ as closed subsets of $\RP^{d-1}$ and taking Hausdorff distance.
+From this point forward, we will assume that $d_\P$ denotes the \emph{angle metric} on projective space, which is induced by a choice of inner product on $\Rd$.
+Hausdorff distance on $\Gr(k, d)$ (with respect to the angle metric) is a Riemannian metric.

 \begin{lem} Let $x \in \RP^{d-1}$, and let $W \in \Gr(k,d)$.
 There exists $V \in \Gr(k,d)$ so that $x \in V$ and

 where $d_\P$ is the angle metric on projective space, and $d_H$ is the metric induced on $\Gr(k,d)$ by Hausdorff distance. \end{lem} \begin{proof} If $x \in W$, then we can just take $V = W$, so assume that $d_\P(x,W) > 0$.
 The definition of Hausdorff distance immediately implies that for any $V$ containing $x$, $d_H(V, W) \ge d_\P(x, W)$, so we only need to find some $V$ satisfying the other bound.
 The diameter of projective space in the angle metric is $\pi/2$, which gives an upper bound on the Hausdorff distance between any two closed subsets of $\RP^{d-1}$.
 So we only need to consider the case where $d_\P(x,W) < \pi/2$.